-- 1. Purpose: To provide residential opportunities on existing lots with municipal sewer within the village. - 2.
+- 1. Purpose: To combine residential use with compatible commercial establishments in a traditional lake area setting in order to provide pleasant living conditions and to promote convenient shopping and services. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A. - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - B. R-40 Residential 40,000 District, Minimum Lot Size:
+Please check the Official Zoning Map and see Section 201.J

+G. IND - Industrial District Minimum Lot Size - 20 Acres